psmamka/Projectogram/README.md

 Note that for some projection angles -- zero-based index from 2 to 4 -- the detector length is not sufficient to span the entire projection, resulting in cropped data.
 This is a contributing factor to the above mentioned non-shift-invariance property of the transformation.

 ![sigle pixel image and projections](/figures/fig01_single_pixel_image_projections.png) Figure 1.
-A single-pixel image and its 12 projections
+A single-pixel image and its 12 projections covering from -90 to +90 degrees (inclusive/exclusive) in 15-degree steps

 Due to the nearest-neighbor assignment of values from pixels to the delection elements, the projection values are binary.